captainchicken2023/Predicting-Flight-Delays/README.md

 Delays result in a wide-range of negative effects for carriers, passengers, and beyond.
 Is it possible to predict if a flight will be delayed?

+To find out, I obtained my dataset from the Bureau of Transport Statistics and evaluated domestic flight records from September 2022 - August 2023.

 ## Data Processing
-I obtained my dataset from the Bureau of Transport Statistics and evaluated US flight records from September 2022 - August 2023.

 Processing was an arduous process as my combined set contained nearly 6.8 million records.

 In addition to dropping NAN entries and columns that didn't offer value, I eliminated additional columns that could result in a dummy variable trap.
 This could have given a particular dimension an unintended advantage which could affect prediction outcomes.

 While it would have been interesting to examine and predict delay reasons, the data was not consistently populated, so I dropped those columns as well.
 Data types were updated as needed, and select data points were remapped for ease of understanding.
 Finally, I did keep a full set of the processed data for my reference, but a reduced set (150001 entries) was shuffled and saved for further analysis.

 Two standard prediction models were selected to test the data.
-- Linear regression
+- Logistical Regression (followed by Random OverSampling )
-- Random Forest
+- Random Forest (followed by Best Estimator)

 ## Initial Assessment